Fresno State beats Boise State 28-16 for Mountain West title – KION546

 “We have to tip our hat to (Fresno State),” Boise State coach Andy Avalos said.
 “We obviously didn’t accomplish what we set out to do today, but we accomplished a lot of things this year. … And we do get one more opportunity in a bowl game.”

-Tedford, who recruited Haener out of high school, had to recruit him again when he entered the transfer portal after the coaching change at the end of last season and considered leaving Fresno State.
-But Tedford won him back.

-“I wanted to be able to come back and play with this great group,” Haener said of his decision to stick it out at Fresno State for his senior season.
-“Once I got this guy (Tedford) on the other side of the phone, I knew I wanted to be here and play with this group.
-It’s been awesome and the adversity we’ve faced together has been one of the biggest challenges in my life.
-And it’s been awesome.”

-Haener took full advantage of every miscue by the Broncos.
-The game’s offensive MVP was five of eight on third downs and led two key scoring drives in the fourth quarter.
+Haener, who didn’t play in the first meeting against Boise State due to an ankle injury, took full advantage of every miscue by the Broncos.
+The offensive MVP was five of eight on third downs and led two key scoring drives in the fourth quarter.

 “This is the golden boy of the conference and … to come up here against one of our biggest rivals in the conference, it definitely means more,” Haener said.